7 Types of Sentence Fragments and How to Use Them

 - Sentence Fragment Lessons for English/ESL Teachers

-As an ESL teacher, I found that my own writing drastically improved once I started teaching grammar to my students–especially the 7 different types of sentence fragments.
-I had learned English grammar in high-school, but those classes were boring; I had more important things to concentrate on, such as the outfit I was wearing, or how dreamy Cory Haim was in License to Drive.
-When I started teaching grammar as an ESL teacher, I was actually re-teaching myself, and the most valuable aspect of grammar that I re-learned was the 7 sentence fragments.
+I learned English grammar in high-school, but those classes were boring; I had more important things to concentrate on, such as the outfit I was wearing, or how dreamy Cory Haim was in License to Drive.
+When I started teaching grammar as an ESL teacher, I had to actually re-teach myself grammar because I didn’t remember anything.

 Understanding how to use these fragments properly will help you: